-The Foundation for Innovative New Diagnostics (FIND) and the World Health Organisation (WHO) were seeking to trial the WHO TB Tracker DHIS2 module in a country and automate the collection of test data using connected diagnostics.
+The Foundation for Innovative New Diagnostics (FIND) and the World Health Organisation (WHO) were seeking to trial the WHO TB Tracker DHIS2 module and automate the collection of test data using connected diagnostics.
 Given our current presence with the AMR One Health projects, Zambia and Rwanda were chosen as countries to run this trial.
 Both countries would like to roll this solution out into a countrywide deployment.

 The NTP now have access to timely information regarding their testing and how the labs are performing in the different locations.
-Each tablet can be supported remotely by the team using an MDM provider so that a user can monitor each site to ensure it stays connected.
+Each tablet can be supported remotely by the team using an MDM provider so that users can monitor each site to ensure it stays connected.

 The Zambia and Rwanda Connected TB projects were a collaboration between the Software for Health Foundation, the Foundation for Innovative New Diagnostics, the World Health Organisation, eSHIFT Partner Network, and Blue Frontier IT Ltd.